navapbc/wic-participant-recertification-portal-demo/docs/decisions/0007-authentication.md

 - Good, because Auth0 is free for under 7000 users
 - Good, because Auth0 has a user management dashboard
 - Good, because other teammates at Nava have experience
+- Good, because Auth0 is an OpenID Connect Provider
 - Bad, because this team has no Auth0 experience
 - Bad, because there is no open source / self-hosted option
 - Bad, because larger scale gets expensive quickly
+- Bad, because it is not FedRAMP certified at this time

 ### Option 4 - SuperTokens